KrashLeviathan/bible-foundation/CONTRIBUTING.md

 from the root directory.
 This will clean up all html files to a standardized format.

+## Adding Addresses to the Locations Page

+To update the Locations page, add addresses to the `locations.json` file, which is located in the `js/` directory.
+They will automatically populate to the page when it's loaded.

 ## Low Bandwidth Guidelines

 I've been using this website as a guide during development: